Mr. Fengsuo Zhou, Chinese democracy and human-rights activist, was joined by Mrs. Li Schoolland and filmmaker Mr. Ben Klein to discuss the documentary

 address these issues.

-- 00:45:00 In this section ,dissidents Fengsuo Zhou, Li Schoolland, and Ben Klein discuss the global context of the student movement in China, inspired by the Solidarity Union in Poland.
+- 00:45:00 In this section, dissidents Fengsuo Zhou, Li Schoolland, and Ben Klein discuss the global context of the student movement in China, inspired by the Solidarity Union in Poland.
 Zhou shares his belief that the communist regime is against human nature and highlights the importance of international organizations in bringing change.
 He mentions the significant number of VPN users in China, who follow messages from the free world and represent a free channel, leading to protests.
 Zhou emphasizes that the fight for freedom is not just for the Chinese people but for everyone, as China poses a significant threat to the human race.
-The speakers express their appreciation to the audience for their support in the fight for freedom.
+The speakers expressed their appreciation to the audience for their support in the fight for freedom.

 No comments: